 Two documentation conventions are used throughout the remainder of this document (typically in directory specifications).
 The string "install_dir" indicates the directory where MSC Nastran was installed.
-On LINUX, this might be "/msc/MSC_Nastran/2019fp1" and on Windows "C:\Program Files\ MSC.Software\MSC_Nastran\2019fp1".
+On LINUX, this might be "/msc/MSC_Nastran/2020" and on Windows "C:\Program Files\ MSC.Software\MSC_Nastran\2020".
 The string "arch" indicates the MSC Software architecture name for your computer; they are generally based on the operating system name on LINUX, while on Windows, they describe the processor.
 The architectures are as follows:

+Table 3-1 Architecture Names

 Computer arch

-Intel Linux x86-64 linux64_rhe67i8
+Intel Linux x86-64 linux64_rhe73i8 linux64_suse12sp1i8

-linux64_rhe71i8, linux64_rhe73i8 or linux64_suse11sp4i8 linux64_suse12sp1i8

 Intel Windows x86-64 win64i8